kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

  ![Custom column in Power Query editor.](./Images/custom-column.png)

+ Click on **OK**.
 The step to add the custom column is added to the query and the resulting column is displayed in the data pane:

  ![Query with a custom column step.](./Images/custom-column-added.png)